Creating a Unified Approach to Measure Loss on Farms Globally

 Doing so will be a step towards greater transparency in supply chains and potentially whole supply chain reporting of food loss and waste.
 The tool will be compatible with existing reporting standards and tools such as WRI and WRAP’s Food Waste Atlas, the FAO’s Food Loss Index and Champions 12.3—allowing NGOs and Governments to track global food loss and gain a better understanding of its environmental impacts and potential role in reducing food insecurity.
 The tool will be launched as a standalone resource in 2024, though also be fully integrated into Cool Farm Tool and Sustainable Food Trust’s Global Farm Metric as well.

-In the coming year WWF will be beta testing the tool with small-holders and some of the largest food companies globally to fine tune our approach and calculations, and publicizing the learnings and results of this in 2024.
+WWF will be beta testing the tool with small-holders and some of the largest food companies globally to fine tune our approach and calculations, and publicizing the learnings and results of this in 2024.